 Interactive Design I

 This course is an introduction to the basic theories, general principles, and design methodologies of interactivity.
-Students will explore concepts and principles in website design and mobile application design with the focus on user experience and user interface, and how to apply these models to interactive projects.
-The course will include instruction in building pages and creating interactive tasks with HTML, CSS, and web production software.
+Students will explore concepts and principles in digital application design with the focus on user experience and user interface, and how to apply these models to interactive projects.
+The foundations of graphic design will be drawn upon in the development of interactive experiences.
+The course will also include instruction in building pages and creating interactive tasks with current technologies.
 Software will be introduced to allow students to create interactive solutions through creative prototyping.
 Students will create navigable interfaces and systems that allow audiences to achieve meaningful goals through compelling content, connecting people to people and people to information and environments.
 (Prerequisites: GRDE-201 and GRDE-202 or equivalent courses.)
+Lab 6 (Spring).

 CAD Studio Elective†